Exploring Chameleon Alternatives & Competitors?

 • Provides a real-time Self Help resource center that integrates with your knowledge base, help center, release notes, and more.

-• Drive awareness of new features and product improvements with Pop-Ups with an embedded video, a link to a release notes article, or that prompts an in-app Flow that guides users through the new features.
+• Drive awareness of new features and product improvements with Pop-Ups with an embedded video, a link to a release notes article, or a prompt that prompts an in-app Flow that guides users through the new features.

 • Enables you to create in-app surveys to collect end-user feedback.